filippobistaffa/beamer2ai/README.md

 Generate Video Presentations from Beamer Slides
 ===================
 This project allows one to generate a video presentation based on Beamer slides.
-Specifically, provided a text script for each slide, the presentation is narrated using the voice generated with [Bark](https://github.com/suno-ai/bark), a SOTA TTS AI model.
+Specifically, provided a text script for each slide, the presentation is narrated using the voice generated with [Bark](https://github.com/suno-ai/bark), a SOTA TTS model.

 Dependencies